afolivieri/vk_scraper/readme.md

 The target name is retrieved from the target `url`: `https://vk.com/<target name>`

-NB Timezone is set for `"Europe/Amsterdam"`, at this moment you have to manually change it in code
+NB Timezone is set for `"Europe/Amsterdam"`,I have to understand how VK use their timestamps, so the post date could be unreliable of a couple of hours at the moment.